 Test the filler material

-Load a 4 to 5 mm (Ø 0.16-0.2 in) HDPE rod and perform an air extrusion test to verify that the material comes out uniformly, without bubbles, and with a homogeneous color.
-If the bead comes out lumpy or the plastometer makes noise, increase the extruder temperature by 10 °C.
+Load HDPE bead of 4 to 5 mm (Ø 0.16-0.2 in) and run an air extrusion test to verify that the material comes out uniform, without bubbles and with a homogeneous color.
+If the bead comes out lumpy or the melt indexer makes noise, raise the extruder temperature by 10 °C.

 4

-Position the shoe over the overlap, activate the extruder, and advance at a constant speed (approximately 1 meter per minute / 3.3 ft/min).
-The hot air preceding the shoe melts the surface, and the bead is deposited immediately afterward.
+Position the shoe over the overlap, engage the extruder and advance at a constant speed (around 1 meter per minute / 3.3 ft/min).
+The hot air that precedes the shoe melts the surface and the bead is deposited immediately after.
 Keep the machine perpendicular to the joint without oscillations.

 5